d4r1us-drk/flix-cli/README.md

 For scraping, the script uses simple gnu utils like sed, awk, paste, cut.
 It's recommended to install the lastest version of npm.

 ## WARNING
+- **This script will pull out torrents from 1337x which is a very special site, so please use a VPN when using it.**
 - **This script doesn't filter out any content yet, be careful with NSFW related content.**
 - This script doesn't support series yet, if you try to watch a series, it will just play a random episode.